joalmeid/avd-app-attach-ops/README.md

 ![YAML tempalte structure](doc/images/yaml_template_structure.jpg)

-Use the following links to learn more details about used patterns and customization :
+Learn more about the details and how to customize for specific scenarios :

 Pipeline workflow
 - [Understand the concept Image_Artifact_Location](doc/image-artifact-location.md) : Image_Artifact_Location is a storage location used by the pipeline for the images.
 Learn how to customize the behavior.